Key Points

 Biopsy

-Your vet may take biopsies of the nasal cavity walls to check for potential causes such as inflammation, fungal infections, or cancer.
+Your vet may take biopsies of the nasal cavity walls to check for potential causes of chronic sneezing such as inflammation, fungal infections, or cancer.
 The biopsy can provide crucial information to help determine the best course of treatment for your beloved pet.

-Pet Pro Tip: Any responsible pet owner should seriously consider pet insurance.
-Properly understanding how pet insurance works and what pet insurance covers can help you make an informed decision about your pet’s health needs and plan your finances accordingly!
+Pet Pro Tip: As a responsible pet parent, you should seriously consider pet insurance.
+Properly understanding how pet insurance works and what pet insurance covers can help you make an informed decision about your pet’s health needs and plan your finances accordingly.

 How are upper respiratory infections in cats treated?

-Before you Google “why is my cat sneezing so much and how to stop it”, just know that there’s no “cure,” antidote, or medication for a feline URI.
-Treatment for a cat cold is really just tender loving care at home!
-Most of the time, this will go away in a week or two.
+Before you do any more frantic Googling, you should know that there’s no cure, antidote, or medication for a feline URI.
+Treatment for a cat cold is really just tender loving care at home.
+Most of the time, the cold will go away on its own in a week or two.

-However, if your cat’s condition worsens, get to a veterinarian as soon as possible as some cats may need to be hospitalized for more intensive care.
+However, if your cat’s condition worsens, get to a veterinarian as soon as possible.
+Some cats may need to be hospitalized for more intensive care.

 How do you treat a sneezing cat at home?